evanpurkhiser/CS-Karat-Sleuth/doc/report/report.md

 Ultimately, we learned how to implement an incrementally learning system that can continuously improve its classification results.
 During our implementation, we were educated on the specifics of the ruby language as well as Bayesian filtering calculations.
-A naive Bayes classifier takes a bags of words that have been classified into a specific category, then separates and organizes the unique words into a database containing the frequency that each word has appeared in each category.
+A naive Bayes classifier takes a bag of words that have been classified into a specific category, then separates and organizes the unique words into a database containing the frequency that each word has appeared in each category.
 From this collection, any new bag of words can be